aarvind14/ISSR_Fatigue_distraction_detection/README.md

-# drowsy
+# Drowsiness and Distraction detection for drivers
-Driver drowsiness detection using YOLOv8
+Driver drowsiness and distraction detection using YOLOv8